 Re-enrolment for continuing students

 Home and EU continuing students must re-enrol before teaching starts using SOLAR.
-You will be sent an email with instructions approximately 3 to 4 weeks before term starts.
+You will be sent an email with instructions week beginning 6 January 2020.
 You may need your financial details to complete the forms, such as your Student Loan information.
 If you have problems re-enrolling, contact your Faculty Registry.